datacarpentry/stata-economics/_episodes/01-explore-data.md

 ![The Stata interface]({{ "/img/interface.png" | relative_url }})

+> Stata screenshots are used with the permission of StataCorp LLC to use in this and derived instructional materials.
+All other rights reserved.

 How do you find your current working directory?
 Check the bottom line of the Stata application window, or enter the command `pwd`.

 ![Two ways of checking your working directory]({{ "/img/pwd.png" | relative_url }})